Gudongyangg/MyPkg.jl/docs/src/Library.md

 ## Installation
 Install with Pkg, just like any other registered Julia package:
 ````
-pkg> add PkgTemplates  # Press ']' to enter the Pkg REPL mode.
+pkg> add DelaySSAToolkit  # Press ']' to enter the Pkg REPL mode.
 ````
 You can use it by
 ````